 Hiking Gear

 Finding the right backpack is one of the most essential backpacking trip decisions.
 Getting the right balance in weight, storage, cost, and comfort is key, but needs to fit with your intended use and budget.
-We've tested more than 200 of the best backpacks of all different types, putting each through an intensive evaluation and rating process.
+We've tested more than 200 of backpacks of all different types, putting each through an intensive evaluation and rating process.

 Backpacking packs are designed to carry large loads (30-50 pounds) for multiple days and usually range between 50-80 liters in capacity.
 If you plan to hike long distances with smaller loads, see below for ultralight packs.